mattermost/docs/source/deployment/push.rst

   - Go to **System Console > Notifications > Mobile Push > Send Push Notifications** and select **Use iOS and Android apps on iTunes and Google Play with TPNS**.

   - *Optional:* To show full messages snippets in mobile push notifications, set **System Console > Notifications > Mobile Push > Push Notification Contents** to **Send full message snippet**.
-Most deployments enable this unless they're under specific policies to not allow confidential information in push notifications.
+Most deployments enable this unless they're under specific policies to not allow confidential information, such as message contents and channel name, in push notifications.

 3. Download the mobile applications to your mobile device: